-- What should I avoid while taking bromocriptine (Parlodel)?
+- What should I avoid while taking Parlodel (Parlodel)?

-- What other drugs will affect bromocriptine (Parlodel)?
+- What other drugs will affect Parlodel (Parlodel)?

 The Parlodel brand of bromocriptine is used to treat certain conditions caused by a hormone imbalance in which there is too much prolactin in the blood (hyperprolactinemia).
-Symptoms include lack of sexual development in adolescents.
-Women may have missed menstrual periods, loss of interest in sex, hot flashes, infertility, or unexpected breast milk production and leakage from the nipples.
-Men may have enlarged breasts, decreased libido, decreased facial or body hair, and loss of muscle.
-Parlodel is also used to treat these disorders when they are caused by brain tumors that can produce prolactin.
+High prolactin levels may cause sexual problems, hot flashes, menstrual problems or infertility in women, muscle loss in men, breast enlargement in men and women, and lack of sexual development in adolescents.
+Parlodel is also used to treat these disorders when they are caused by a noncancerous tumor of the pituitary gland that can overproduce prolactin.

 Bromocriptine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of bromocriptine (Parlodel)?
+What are the possible side effects of Parlodel (Parlodel)?

 - vision problems, constant runny nose;